bhavisha06/Automobile-Data-Analysis/README.md

 This is an interactive sales dashboard built using Streamlit and Python.

 ## Features
- -Data cleaning and preprocessing
+- Data cleaning and preprocessing
- -Exploratory data analysis
+- Exploratory data analysis
- -Data visualization
+- Data visualization
- -Feature-wise price analysis
+- Feature-wise price analysis
- -Insight generation
+- Insight generation

 ## Tools Used
 - Python